 To make it, first combine ½ avocado, 2 Tbsp argan oil, 10 drops of rosemary essential oil, and 1 Tbsp of apple cider vinegar.
 Then, pulse it together and knead the mask through your dry hair from its roots to its tips.
 You can skip over your scalp if your hair’s oily.
 Next, clip your hair into place and allow it to sit for 15 minutes.
 Then, rinse and cleanse with shampoo.
-This process can be followed once a month for best results.
+This process can be followed once a month for the best results.

 Eggs are made up of two components that qualify them as a holy grail ingredient for the DIY hair mask.
 First, the yolk has the natural ability to moisturize, while the white removes unwanted oils with enzymes that eat bacteria.
 If you have normal hair, use the entire egg for conditioning your hair.
-On the other hand, you should use the egg whites only if your hair is oily.
-For dry, brittle hair, it’s ideal to use the egg yolks only.
+On the other hand, you should use egg whites only if your hair is oily.
+For dry, brittle hair, it’s ideal to use egg yolks only.

 The lactic acid in dairy products like sour cream and plain yogurt can help reverse hair damage from elements like harsh styling products and air pollution.
-Dairy masks can work for all hair types but the protein in yogurt works especially well for bringing out the best in one’s natural curls.
+Dairy masks can work for all hair types, but the protein in yogurt works especially well for bringing out the best in one’s natural curls.
 To use, first massage ½ cup sour cream or plain yogurt into damp hair and allow it to rest for 20 minutes.
-Then, rinse with warm water, then cool water, then shampoo your hair as usual.
-Treatment can then be applied every other week.
+Then, rinse with warm water, then cool water, shampoo your hair as usual.
+Treatment can be applied every other week.

 If your hair needs some extra oomph, crack open a cold one and coat your hair with it.
 Beer is fermented, so it contains huge amounts of yeast and B vitamins.
 These work together in your DIY hair mask to add volume to exhausted locks.

-Also according to Cox, “honey is a natural humectant, which means it attracts and locks in moisture.”
-Whether your hair is dry from hard water, sun overexposure or your hair straightener, honey is at your service.
+Also, according to Cox, “honey is a natural humectant, which means it attracts and locks in moisture.”
+Whether your hair is dry from hard water, sun overexposure, or your hair straightener, honey is at your service.
 Though a honey mask might seem overly sticky, it works well on all hair types.
-First, massage about ½ cup honey into clean, damp hair then let it sit for about 20 minutes.
+First, massage about ½ cup honey into clean, damp hair, then let it sit for about 20 minutes.
 Next, rinse with warm water.
-Feel free to add 1 to 2 tbsp to olive oil to loosen the honey and make it easier to apply.
+Feel free to add 1 to 2 tbsp of olive oil to loosen the honey and make it easier to apply.
 Is your hair especially sun-damaged?
 Then try combining honey with 1 to 2 Tbsp of a protein-rich ingredient like avocado or egg yolk.
 The mixture will help replenish the keratin protein bonds that the sun’s UV rays attack.
 This treatment can be applied monthly.

 11. Baking soda

 Cox says that “nothing eats through product buildup like baking soda.”
 Sodium bicarbonate breaks down acids to take away excess oil and bring back shine.
-If you use too much baking soda, though, it can lead to hair that’s too dry — so if your hair is already lacking in moisture, use at your own risk.
+If you use too much baking soda, though, it can lead to hair that’s too dry — so if your hair is already lacking in moisture, use it at your own risk.

 12. Coconut oil